TSgt Adam Popp

 Regaining his freedom and independence in a specially adapted custom Homes For Our Troops home will be beneficial in all other areas of Adam’s life.
 He recently received his master’s degree in rehabilitation counseling from George Washington University, and hopes to work with Veterans.
 Adam has used his experiences to support others ever since he was injured.
 He is a board member at the EOD Warrior Foundation, a nonprofit that assists wounded, ill, and injured EOD Servicemembers and their families, and families of the fallen.
 He became certified as a peer mentor with Walter Reed in 2008, and regularly visits injured Veterans to support their recovery.
 Not having the daily stress of living in a non-adapted home and the financial freedom of not paying a mortgage will give Adam the foundation to pursue his career and continue serving others.
 “I will be able to do more meaningful and impactful things,” Adam says.

 In recent years, Adam has become more physically active and has completed several marathons.
 He would like to support other home recipients by running for Team HFOT.
+He has been selected as one of 17 members of the 2020 US Military Sports Elite Athlete Program, a nonprofit that expands opportunities for athletes and para-athletes who are competitive at a world or national level.
 Having an accessible shower and tub in his specially adapted custom home will help Adam rest and recover between races.

 Originally from Indiana, Adam is choosing to build his home in Colorado.